jmce22/fund_data/README.md

 - Select "Open" when asked if you want to open the cloned repository.

-To **execute** my script on VS Code:
+To **execute** my scripts on VS Code:
-- Open the file "project.ipynb"
+- Open the file "project.ipynb" or "tasks.ipynb"
 - Click the 'Run All' button at the top of the screen.

 This should cause the script to run, including saving down plots into the folders called 'project_images' (for 'project.ipynb') or 'task_images' for ('tasks.ipynb').